nucleus-network/missioninfo/README.md

-# missioninfo-curriculum
-Mozilla's Mission:Information Curriculum
+## Mission: Information Curriculum
-:wave: :tada: Hello and welcome! :tada: :wave:
+# :wave: :tada: Hello and welcome! :tada: :wave:
 <p><strong>:mag: What is Mission:Information? :mag: </strong></p>
 <p>Mozilla's Mission:Information Curriculum is an open-source and interactive set of three lessons that help teens develop news and web literacy skills, and have some fun while doing so.
 This curriculum was created as a way to help teens deal with fake news and misinformation that they might encounter online.
 A main goal of this curriculum is to empower learners to become strong consumers, producers, and distributors of news and media.</p>
 <p><strong>Who created Mission:Information?</strong></p>